umanitoba-cssa/constitution/Constitution.md

 8. Prepare an agenda and council package for Regular Meetings and distribute them to the Council at least two days prior to the meeting.
 9. Receive resignations of Council and inform Executives and the Computer Science student body of any such resignations.
 10. Ensure that the CSSA lounge is a safe and inclusive space.
-11. Lead the Financial Accounability Committee with upto 3 committee members.
+11. Lead the Financial Accounability Committee with up to 3 committee members.
 12. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.